matoom/frostbite/user_interface/client_settings.md

 ### Macros/Sequences

-Macros allow users to bind game commands to specified key combinations.
+Macros let users bind game commands to specified key combinations.
 In addition to macros Frostbite frontend also supports key sequences, meaning that you can delay a predetermined amount of time between each command, which makes it possible to enter 3 or more commands in a single sequence (game only supports 2 consecutive commands).

 For example running a command sequence - *"look$nlook$slook$n"*, will wait before executing the last command for a predetermined amount of time.
 The sequence timer can be configured from the macro dialog.

 ### Keywords used in macros